Security-Engineering-Lab/Azure-Internship-Capstone-Project/learning-path/deploy-and-configure-azure-monitor.md

 * Task 2: Create an alert for virtual machine CPU utilization.

 > **Note**: To complete this lab you will need an **Azure subscription**.

+# 7 Module assessment

+## Answer the following questions

+Choose the best response for each of the following questions.

+### 1.
+**Tailwind Traders has a subscription that contains multiple Log Analytics workspaces across multiple resource groups.
+The administrator needs to assign the Log Analytics Reader role to a new user.
+Which scope should the role assignment be configured to allow the user access to all the Log Analytics workspaces in a specific resource group?**

+- Subscription
+- **Resource group**
+- Resource

+### 2.
+**Tailwind Traders needs to collect information about all HTTP requests and responses that occur on their web server.
+An IT staff member decides to create a data collection rule that collects this information from virtual machines that are monitored with Azure Monitor Agent.
+When configuring the data collection rule, which data source should the staff member specify?**

+- Performance counters
+- Windows event logs
+- **IIS logs**

+### 3.
+**Tailwind Traders needs to set up an Azure Resource Health alert that notifies them of any changes in the health status of any resources due to a restart or a shutdown.
+Which type of alert should be used?**

+- **Activity log alert**
+- Metric alert
+- Log alert